Agile-Labs-Tech/agilelabs-isms-policy/10 Clear-screen-desk policy/README.md

 1. Documents containing sensitive information must immediately be removed from printers, fax and copy machines.
 2. Shared print-scan-copy machines in the office are protected by going into a locked screen mode when the system is unattended.
 3. The screen may be unlocked when a user types in the correct personal identification number or PIN (or passcode) that has been assigned to him or her; or, using the staff access card.
-4. Unauthorized use of printers, photocopiers, scanners and other shared equipment for copying by prevented using the PIN or staff card access features.
+4. Unauthorized use of printers and other shared equipment for copying by prevented using the PIN or staff card access features.

 # Appendices